 With a registered trade mark in your home country you obtain the option to expand its protection in several countries around the globe.
 This will give you greater protection should you wish to expand your business to an international market.

 A distinctive trade mark stands out and enables the public to identify your business or company as the origin of the goods and services.
 The more you market and promote your business brand in association with your registered trade mark mark, the more the public will be aware of your services or products upon seeing the trade mark.

 A registered trade mark strengthens the reputation of your business and can increase its value.
 This means that in the long term, the more your business increases in value and expands so will the public’s awareness of your brand and trade mark.

-If you would like to discuss your intellectual property matter with one of our lawyers, please contact us on 9963 9800 or via our contact form.
+Etheringtons Solicitors can provide additional information and advice to you regarding your trade mark application, and can even apply for a trade mark on your behalf.
+If you would like to discuss your options with one of our experienced solicitors please contact us on (02) 9963 9800 or via our contact form.